-We assign the savings of the Software Assurance payments to the Dell PowerEdge M620 solution for any existing licenses that that solution doesn't need.
+The Dell PowerEdge R720 solution saves the Software Assurance costs of existing licenses that the solution doesn't need.
 We assume our hypothetical enterprise paid for the original license upfront and makes annual Microsoft Software Assurance payments.
-We also assume they can either cancel the Software Assurance agreements for licenses that the Dell PowerEdge M620 solution does not need or can use the licenses elsewhere.
+We also assume they can either cancel the Software Assurance agreements for licenses that the Dell PowerEdge R720 solution does not need or can use the licenses elsewhere.

-The Dell PowerEdge M620 solution requires only one Windows Server 2008 R2 Enterprise Edition license.
-One license supports an instance of the server software in one physical and four virtual operating system environments.
-The existing environment also needed one license per server, for a total of four.
-The Dell PowerEdge M620 solution uses only one of the four licenses on the existing model.
+The Dell PowerEdge R720 solution requires only one of the four Windows Server 2008 R2 Enterprise Edition licenses of the existing solution.
+The existing environment needed one license per server, for a total of four.
+The Dell PowerEdgeR720 solution needs only one of these licenses.
+One license supports an instance of the server software in one physical and four virtual operating system environments, the exact configuration of the Dell PowerEdge R720 solution in this model.